galleonli/paper-agent/README.md

 ### Summarization (optional)

 - **Research summary missing or "OPENAI_API_KEY is not set"?**
   The research-focused summary is optional.
 If `summarize.enabled` is true and you want LLM summaries, set `OPENAI_API_KEY` in your environment before running.
 If you do not set it, the pipeline still runs and writes notes with abstract/snippet summary only; the research-summary section is omitted.
+You can verify the key is visible to the process with `echo $OPENAI_API_KEY`.

 ### Cron / scheduling